Quangnam77/Carbon-Emission-Analysis/README.md

 |Chemicals|Mobile Batteries|1949.03|
 |Media|"Bloomberg's standard-issue flat panel configuration (prior to 2010) was two 19\" panels mounted on a metal stand.
 In early 2010 Bloomberg engaged in the WRI Product Life Cycle Roadtest for this functional unit (cradle-to-grave).
 The functional unit has a lifespan of 5 years, so the emissions indicated [in this report] are the full emissions associated with that lifespan."|1534.47|
 |Software & Services|USB software|1368.94|
+### What are the companies with the highest contribution to carbon emissions?